maxlcummins/aribalord/README.md

 # ARIBAlord
 ARIBA allows for a fast, efficient and scalable approach to the genotyping of short-read sequence data.
-The inbuilt ARIBA summary function provides in-depth insight into the quantity and quality of genes detected within short-read sequence data, however the cluster ID's generated through the use of CD-hit convolute the en-masse generation of easily interpretable reports detailing the specific reference sequences identified for a given sample.
+The inbuilt ARIBA summary function provides in-depth insight into the quantity and quality of genes detected within short-read sequence data, however the cluster ID's generated through the use of CD-hit can complicate the en-masse generation of easily interpretable reports detailing the specific reference sequences identified within a given sample's sequence data.

-Enter ARIBAlord; a series of scripts used for the processing of ARIBA data.
-It streamlines the processing of genotypic and phylogenetic data (multi-locus sequence type, serotype and phylogroup) and streamlines the conglomeration of such data into phylogenetic, genotypic or combined tables.
+Enter ARIBAlord; a script used for the processing of ARIBA data.
+It streamlines the processing of genotypic and phylogenetic data produced by ARIBA and allows serotype and phylogroup classification of E. coli isolates.